riboviz/riboviz/docs/user/create-job-script.md

 # Create job submission script from template

-`riboviz.tools.create_job_script` has a script that can take a template job submission script and customise it with values provided via the command-line or within a RiboViz YAML configuration file.
+`create_job_script` has a script that can take a template job submission script and customise it with values provided via the command-line or within a RiboViz YAML configuration file.
 The script replaces configuration files, delimited by `%%`-delimited tokens (for example `%%job_num_cpus%%`) with configuration values.

 The following configuration parameters can be specified within the template: